vercel/now-builders/README.md

 All PRs should be submitted to the `canary` branch.

-Onced a PR is merged into the `canary` branch, it should be published to npm immediately using the Canary Channel.
+Once a PR is merged into the `canary` branch, it should be published to npm immediately using the Canary Channel.

 ### Publishing to npm